-This screen provides the options and indications needed to default, verify, and calibrate the flow sensor as part of the flow audit and calibration.
-See section 0 for detailed instructions.
+These screens provide the options and indications needed to zero, default, verify, and calibrate the flow sensor as part of the leak check, flow audit, and flow calibration procedures.
+See sections 6.2 and 6.4 for detailed instructions.

 3.4.5 Run Self-Test